Website icon Xpert.Digital

 Shutterstock / 06photo

-Deliver small components efficiently
+Efficiently supplying small components

-Picking on the assembly line
+Order picking at the assembly line

 Order picking with conventional rack storage vs. automated system